apache/attic/process.md

    - \# Get infra lock down project's resources
    - \# Announce on [announce at apache.org](https://lists.apache.org/list?announce@apache.org:lte=1M:%22is%20now%20retired%22)

-The Attic PMC will then execute the steps: getting help from terminating project is welcome, particularly on informing users step or any other useful action at project's level like modifying DOAP.
+The Attic team will then execute the steps: getting help from terminating project is welcome, particularly on informing users step or any other useful action at project's level like modifying DOAP.